MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

         // ...
 ```

-By using this architecture, you can then use your API like that:
+By using this architecture, you can use your API like this:

 ```fsharp
 module MyApp.PageA